Business

 Cigna, one of the country’s largest insurers, does not break out how much it spends on personal security for its executives.
 The company said it does not consider it compensation, but instead views the “costs associated with their safety and security as being integrally and directly related to the performance of their executive duties.”

-My boss’s, boss’s keeper
+My boss’s boss’s keeper

-Beyond the health industry, fears that stirred in boardrooms nationwide following Thompson’s death are continuing to drive up security spending at some of America’s most valuable companies across all sectors.
+Beyond the health industry, fears that stirred in boardrooms nationwide following Thompson’s death are continuing to drive security spending at some of America’s most valuable companies across all sectors.

 A new study from data firm Equilar, featured in The New York Times earlier this month, examined S&P 500 proxy filings through April 7, 2026, and found that over a third of companies in the index provided security services to at least some of their executives in 2025, up from 24% only four years before.
 The analysis cited Walmart among companies that adopted security perks “for the first time in recent years.”